CruXUCLA/bci-smarthome/README.md

   }
 }
 ```
 Replace `HOSTNAME` with the hostname that you found earlier, but remove the `https://` at the front and the `/` at the end.
 For example, if your hostname was `https://example.firebaseio.com/`, you should put `example.firebaseio.com`.
 For `SECRET KEY`, you will have to go your `Firebase > Project Settings > Service Accounts > Database Secrets` and copy the secret key found there.
-For SSID and PASSWORD, put the name of your Wifi network and the password.
-You should modify `path` so that it matches how you organized your database, starting with a `/` and listing every child.
+For `SSID` and `PASSWORD`, put the name of your Wifi network and the password.
+You should modify `path` so that it matches how you organized your database, starting with a "/" and listing every child.

 For the breadboard, all you will need is the NodeMCU, an LED attached to pin D6, and a resistor, which is connected to the LED on one end and grounded on the other.